 - Ministry of Health approval is not required to prescribe, supply or administer products for medical purposes if they meet the definition of a CBD product

-- Medical practitioners and pharmacies are allowed to import CBD products, as are persons or companies holding a licence to deal in controlled drugs
+- Medical practitioners and pharmacies are allowed to import CBD products, as are persons or companies holding a licence to sell medicines by wholesale

-- Individual patients are not permitted to import CBD or any other cannabis based products
+- Individual patients may import CBD products provided they meet the requirements for importing prescription medicines (see below) but not any other cannabis based products

 - A maximum of three months’ supply is allowed on a prescription for CBD products.